On the Hausdorff dimension of the Rauzy gasket: Introduction

 \subsection{Acknowledgments}

 We heartily thank P. Arnoux who gave inspiring talks on the Rauzy gasket and asked the question to the authors.
 We thank A. Bufetov for interesting discussions on distorsion estimates obtained in \cite{B}.
-We also thank V. Delecroix for useful explanations of the paper \cite{AD} and I. Dynnikov for several improvements of the first version of the paper.
+We also thank V. Delecroix for many useful explanations and I. Dynnikov and the unknown referee for several improvements of the first version of the paper.

 The work was partially supported by the projet ANR blanc GeoDyM, by the ERC Starting Grant \textquotedblleft Quasiperiodic\textquotedblright and by the Balzan project of Jacob Palis.
-The third author is supported by Fondation Sciences Math\'ematiques de Paris.
+The third author was also supported by the Fondation Sciences Math\'ematiques de Paris.